- Heritage sport of Northern Vancouver Island

 - World class Logging Sports attracting international competitors.

-- Largest prize package and most events Logger Sports in Canada
+- Large prize package and most events Logger Sports in Canada

 - North American Lumberjack Guide rating – 4th in North America

 - Most family orientated Logger Sports with competitions for Youth (8-11), Teens (12-15), Novice, intermediate, Ladies, Professional (Open)

 - locals only “Best in the Bush” Competition and Media Challenge.